suncoast-devs/handbook/lessons/js-dom/lecture.md

 ---

-# When an `li` click happens it will "bubble up" to the `ul`
+# When a `li` click happens, it will "bubble up" to the `ul`

 Our `handleClickSquare` is waiting for it!

-And since the `event.target` will be the clicked `li`, all our code will work!
+Since the `event.target` will be the clicked `li`, all our code will work!

 ...
 Almost :(

 ---

 # It is possible to click on the `ul` itself.
-Click on the gaps between squares
+Click on the gaps between squares.

 How do we handle this?

 ---

-# We can tell what element was clicked
+# We can detect the clicked element

 ```js
 console.log(event.target.nodeName)
 ```

-This might be the `LI` but it could also be the `UL` depending on where the click happened
+The element might be the `LI,` but it could also be the `UL` depending on where the click happened.

 ---